10 Things to Make With Plantain

-If you enjoyed reading about 10 things you can make with plantain, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.
+If you enjoyed reading about 10 things you can make with plantain, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once or twice per month.
 (No spam ever, unsubscribe at any time.)

 Looking for more creative ways to use flowers and herbs?
 Check out my Big Book of Homemade Products for Your Skin, Health & Home!

 Available from your favorite bookstore or the following book sellers: